Infineon/secure-sockets/README.md

 #### **Dependencies**

-The secure socket library depends on the other libraries for PKCS support.
+The secure sockets library depends on the other libraries for PKCS support.
 Ensure that the following  libraries are pulled in.

 ##### ***Using *.lib* files***